JonathanLacabe/Chatsworth-Robotics/README.md

 # Chatsworth Robotics
 This is the official codebase for the Chatsworth Charter High School robotics team.\
-This is not to be confused with the Chatsworth Library Robotics Program.
+This is not to be confused with the Chatsworth Library Robotics Program, found here.

 ==To-Do==\
 -Add link to Chatsworth Library Robotics\